Has your once cooperative baby turned into a temper tantrum throwing toddler when it’s time to take a bath? You’re not alone.

 “I have started to make my own natural dyes and will put a few drops in the tub to color the water.
 I let my son choose what color he wants to take a bath in that night.
 It really helps him get excited about getting in the tub.” – Coleen

 “It has helped tremendously for our 4-year daughter to take a bath at the same time as our 20-month-old – as soon as my little girl sees her sister in the tub she is happy to climb in too” – Brenna B.

 How to Avoid Getting Water or Shampoo in Their Eyes

 Getting water or shampoo in eyes can be painful and is one of the biggest reasons children (and parents) start to dread bath time.
 These mamas have gotten creative in order to avoid the issue.

 “I put some butterflies on the ceiling above the tub.
 When I need to wash my baby’s hair, I just ask “Where are the butterflies” and she looks up to find them.” – Alicia L

 “I use a watering can on my son’s hair to rinse it.
-I can control the flow of it better and he likes to be watered so he can ‘grow’.” – Christy F.
+The flow of water can be controlled better and he likes to be watered so he can ‘grow’.” – Christy F.

-“My little boy resisted water being poured on her head, so I started to use a turkey baster to gently get his head wet and rinse soap off.”- Elene F.
+“My little girl resisted water being poured on her head, so I started to use a turkey baster to gently get his head wet and rinse soap off.”- Elene F.